 The 46.828-acre NBAF site is on the north end of the KSU main campus.
 When the Manhattan site was selected in 2009 after a 3-year national competition, there were animal facilities on the site that had to be removed prior to NBAF site preparation as can be seen below.
 KSU's biocontainment facility, the Biosecurity Research Institute (BRI) at Pat Roberts Hall (PRH), is adjacent to the NBAF site.
-Notably, in 1908, the KSU College of Veterinary Medicine (CVM) began producing antisera for Hog Cholera (Classical Swine Fever; CSF) on Serum Plant Road (crossing the NBAF site below); CSF is one of the foreign animal diseases projected to be worked on in NBAF.
+Notably, in 1908, the KSU College of Veterinary Medicine (CVM) began producing antisera for hog cholera (a.k.a. classical swine fever; CSF) on Serum Plant Road (crossing the NBAF site below); CSF is one of the foreign animal diseases projected to be worked on in NBAF.
 KSU research on CSF was reinitiated in the BRI in 2015.
 Three other NBAF diseases are also being worked on in the BRI; Rift Valley fever (RVF) beginning in 2013, Japanese encephalitis (JE) in 2014, and African swine fever (ASF) in 2016.

-NBAF laboratory construction advanced significantly over the next year.
-By November 2017, steel plate was being added to the exterior walls of the high-level biocontainment spaces to protect the lab from tornados, and construction of the Biotechnology Development Module (BDM) was underway.
-Two tower cranes (noted below) were taken down in November 2017; one in February 2018; and the last one in April 2018.
+NBAF construction advanced significantly over the next year.
+Two tower cranes were taken down in November 2017; one in February 2018; and the last one in April 2018.

 The most recent construction photos (2019 and 2020) are below.